-On the Minneapolis Campus Admissions Offices
+On the Minneapolis Campus

+Admissions Offices

-The Graduate Admissions Office is located on the upper level of Christensen Center.
+The Office of Admissions is located on the main level of Christensen Center.
 The Physician Assistant Studies Program admissions office is located in Anderson Hall.

 Augsburg for Adults Office

 Augsburg for Adults focuses on adult-centered educational programs and assists adult learners in all programs.
 It evaluates how the program fulfills their needs and identifies the educational services to help them succeed.
 The Augsburg for Adults office is located in Oren Gateway Center 110.